solo-io/gloo/docs/content/guides/traffic_management/request_processing/upstream_health_checks/_index.md

 description: Automatically monitor the status of Upstreams by configuring health checks for them
 ---

-As part of configuring an Upstream, Gloo provides the option of adding *health checks* that periodically assess the readiness of the Upstream to receive requests.
+As part of configuring an Upstream, Gloo Edge provides the option of adding *health checks* that periodically assess the readiness of the Upstream to receive requests.
 See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/v1.14.1/intro/arch_overview/upstream/health_checking#arch-overview-health-checking) for more information.

 ## Configuration